Last updated: May 26, 2026

 Split daily grain across at least two meals — ideally three for horses in hard training.
 Never feed a hot, sweated horse a large grain meal immediately after work.
 Allow the horse to cool first, and offer water in small amounts frequently during the cooling process rather than a full bucket at once.

-For horses in race training or high-performance programs, see our detailed guide to feeding racehorses for peak performance and our guide to feeding performance horses for competition and training.
-For underweight horses, see our guide on how to put weight on a horse.
+For horses in race training or high-performance programs, see the guide to feeding racehorses for peak performance and the guide to feeding performance horses for competition and training.

 Water is the most critical nutrient in any horse’s diet.
 Dehydration leads to impaction colic faster than almost any other single factor, and horses can become dangerously dehydrated more quickly than most owners expect — especially in hot weather or during hard work.